On the chromatic number of a simplicial complex: Notations and definitions

 \section{Notations and definitions}

-An abstract simplicial complex $X$ on a vertex set $V$ of $n$ vertices is a collection of subsets of $V$ closed under taking subsets.
-Elements of $X$ are called faces of the complex.
+\textit{An abstract simplicial complex} $X$ on a finite vertex set $V$ is a collection of subsets of $V$ closed under taking subsets.
+Elements of $X$ are called \textit{faces} of the complex.

-The dimension of a face $A\in X$ is its cardinality minus one, $\dim(A)=|A|-1$.
-A face of dimension $j$ is called $j$-face.
-The set of all $j$-faces of $X$ is denoted $X^{j}$, in particular, $X^{0}=V$.
-The dimension of a complex, $\dim(X)$, is the largest dimension of one of its faces.
-A $d$-dimensional complex is called pure, if every face of it is contained in a face of maximal dimension $d$.
+\textit{The dimension} of a face $\tau\in X$ is its cardinality minus one, $\dim(\tau)=|\tau|-1$.
+A face of dimension $j$ is called a \textit{$j$-face}.
+The set of all $j$-faces of $X$ is denoted $X^{j}$, in particular, $X^{0}=V$. \textit{The dimension} of a complex, $\dim(X)$, is the largest dimension of its face.
+A $d$-dimensional complex is called \textit{pure}, if all the maximal faces are of dimension $d$.

+By $X(j)$ we denote the set of all faces of dimension at most $j$.
+It is a $j$-dimensional simplicial complex by itself and it is called the \textit{$j$-skeleton} of $X$.